mg979/vim-xtabline/README.md

     let g:xtabline_settings.map_prefix = '<leader>x'

 This means that most commands will be mapped to `<leader>x` + a modifier.
 You can change the prefix and all mappings will be changed accordingly.
-Most mappings presented are meant prefixed by `prefix`, unless <kbd>enclosed<\kbd>.
+Most mappings presented are meant prefixed by `prefix`, unless <kbd>enclosed</kbd>.
 Other settings will be described later.

 ----------------------------------------------------------------------------